snehguptafr/MonTra/README.md

 #### List of Commands

-**Note**
+Note
-1: Commands are same for both the editions - Household and Enterprise.
+ - Commands are same for both the editions - Household and Enterprise.
-2: MonTra commands are case-sensitive, be careful while typing any commands.
+ - MonTra commands are case-sensitive, be careful while typing any commands.

 | Command Structure | Usage | Example |
 |-------------------|-------|---------|